 - If your home has been flooded and has been closed up for several days, presume your home has been contaminated with mold.
 (See Protect Yourself from Mold.)

 - If your home has been flooded, it also may be contaminated with sewage.
-(See After a Hurricane or Flood: Cleanup of Flood Water.)
+(See Flood Water After a Disaster or Emergency.)

 Dry Out Your House

 If flood or storm water has entered your home, dry it out as soon as possible.
 Follow these steps:

 - If you have electricity and an electrician has determined that it’s safe to turn it on, use a “wet-dry” shop vacuum (or the vacuum function of a carpet steam cleaner), an electric-powered water transfer pump, or sump pump to remove standing water.
 If you are operating equipment in wet areas, be sure to wear rubber boots.